 This is the core argument of the largely private rhino ranching industry in Namibia and South Africa.
 It works.
 It would like income from a legal rhino horn trade.
 Unlike poaching, this is a non-lethal consumptive use and compatible with non-consumptive safari tourism.
-But like the ivory trade, it has bitter enemies: poachers and campaigners alike thrive by seeking to kill it off.
-124
+But like the ivory trade, it has bitter enemies: poachers and campaigners alike thrive by striving to kill it off.

-Of course, poaching might-often has and does scupper either southern or eastern approach.
+Of course, poaching might-often has and does-scupper both southern and eastern approaches.'
 But the 'Zimbabweans' know best how to persuade communities to dissuade poachers from poaching by ensuring that local people receive tangible benefits from wildlife conservation.
 Some 'Kenyans' support taking similar measures but are hampered by the existence of prohibitions, such as on trophy hunting.